guyleonard/taxdump_edit/README.md

 # Taxdump Edit

 ## Why?
-The taxdump file's from NCBI, along with the 'nr' database, are often used in meta -genomics and -transcriptomics software to inform taxonomic identification of reads, contigs and ORFs.
-However, if you are working with organisms that have little to no representation in the NCBI databases you may find yourself stuck.
-Many researchers in this situation will have custom databases of genomic/transcriptomic data, but may still find their organism unavailable within the NCBI taxaonomy.
-If your organism does not have a TaxID in NCBI then you are unable to use many of the software packages that rely on 'taxdump' to extract taxonomic lineage and naming information.
+The taxdump files from NCBI, along with the 'nr' database, are often used in meta -genomics and -transcriptomics software to inform taxonomic identification of reads, contigs and ORFs.
+However, if you are working with organisms that have little to no representation in the NCBI databases then you may find yourself a bit stuck.

+Many researchers in this situation will have custom databases of genomic/transcriptomic data and want to use it, but may still find their organism(s) unavailable within the NCBI taxonomy DB.
+If your organism does not have a valid TaxID in NCBI then you are unable to use many of the software packages that rely on 'taxdump' to extract taxonomic lineage and naming information with your custom DBs.

 ## What?
-This tool will allow you to modify the 'taxdump' (names.dmp and nodes.dmp) files from NCBI, to temporarily include your organisms - until they find represenration of their own in the NCBI taxonomy.
+This tool will allow you to modify the 'taxdump' (names.dmp and nodes.dmp) files from NCBI, to temporarily include your organisms - until they find represenration of their own in the NCBI taxonomy lineage.

 ## How?
-The script will automatically find the largest taxonomic ID, increment from that point (with 10^length-1) and assign it to your new taxa, this is to avoid conflicts with taxdump updates.
+The script will automatically find the largest taxonomic ID in nodes.dmp and increment from that point (with a 10^length-1 addition) and assign it to your new taxa.
+This large addition is to avoid future conflicts with taxdump updates.
 If you are adding a group....

 ## Usage
 ```
     perl taxdump_edit.pl ----

+    required input
+        node.dmp location
+	names.dmp location
+	parent taxID
+	rank
+	division
+    optional input (names)
+        unique name
+    default values (names)
+        name class = scientific name
+    optional input (nodes)
+        embl code
+	genetic code (1)
+	mitochondria genetic code (1)
+	comments
+    default values (nodes)
+        inherited div flag = 1
+	inherited GC flag = 1
+	inherited MGC flag = 1
+	GenBank hidden flag = 1
+	hidden subtree root flag = 1
 ```

 # More Information